deeprob/16p12_WGS_project/3_secondary_variants_ltm_model/README.md

+# Description
 This directory holds the analysis scripts for Result 3 (*Patterns of secondary variants conform to an inheritance-based liability threshold model*) in the manuscript.

 Below is a description of the scripts used.

 *1_correlation_variant_v_variant.R*: Pearson's correlation between each individual classes of variants for probands and parents are calculated.